renderorange/weather-api/README.txt

 # ENDPOINTS

-The API is served over port 3000 and bound to all interfaces, but can be configured to a specific interface or port (more about that in the 'CONFIGURATION' section below).
+The API is served over port 3000 and bound to all interfaces, but can be configured to a specific interface or port (see the 'CONFIGURATION' section below).

 ## /weather